rhannula/Category_Management_Analysis/README.md

 ## Data Model

 *Below is a screenshot of the data model after cleansed and prepared tables were transited into Power BI.
-The schema blueprint used in this particular project is Snowflake Schema, which is an extension of a Star Schema that adds additional dimensions, usually representing hierarchies.*
+The schema blueprint used in this particular project is **Snowflake Schema**, which is an extension of a Star Schema that adds additional dimensions, usually representing hierarchies.*

 ## FMCG Category Management Analysis Dashboard